IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Einstein was a giant.
 His head was in the clouds, but his feet were on the ground.
 But those of us who are not that tall have to choose!”

+>“You met me at the peak of my career when I seemed to you to be concerned with problems close to the gods.
+But at the same time I had another Ph.D.
+Student (Albert Hibbs) whose thesis was on how it is that the winds build up waves blowing over water in the sea.
+I accepted him as a student because he came to me with the problem he wanted to solve.
+With you I made a mistake, I gave you the problem instead of letting you find your own; and left you with a wrong idea of what is interesting or pleasant or important to work on (namely those problems you see you may do something about).
+I am sorry, excuse me.
+I hope by this letter to correct it a little.
+>
+>I have worked on innumerable problems that you would call humble, but which I enjoyed and felt very good about because I sometimes could partially succeed.
+For example, experiments on the coefficient of friction on highly polished surfaces, to try to learn something about how friction worked (failure).
+Or, how elastic properties of crystals depend on the forces between the atoms in them, or how to make electroplated metal stick to plastic objects (like radio knobs).
+Or, how neutrons diffuse out of Uranium.
+Or, the reflection of electromagnetic waves from films coating glass.
+The development of shock waves in explosions.
+The design of a neutron counter.
+Why some elements capture electrons from the L-orbits, but not the K-orbits.
+General theory of how to fold paper to make a certain type of child’s toy (called flexagons).
+The energy levels in the light nuclei.
+The theory of turbulence (I have spent several years on it without success).
+Plus all the “grander” problems of quantum theory.
+>
+>No problem is too small or too trivial if we can really do something about it.”

+>“He [<a href="https://en.wikipedia.org/wiki/Ernst_Stueckelberg" target="_blank">Stueckelberg</a>] did the work and walks alone toward the sunset; and, here I am, covered in all the glory, which rightfully should be his!.”

 ― <a href="https://en.wikipedia.org/wiki/Richard_Feynman" target="_blank">Richard Feynman</a>

 >“Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.”